I Love New Year: Release

-Originally planned for release in April 2013, the film was delayed several times.
+Originally supposed to release in 2011, the film was delayed several times.
 The film was released on 10 July 2015.

 Critical reception

 The film received generally negative reviews.
-Nishi Tiwari of Rediff.com wrote in a 1 out of 5 stars review that it was "criminally unremarkable", criticising the story.
-Troy Ribeiro of NDTV gave the film 2 out of 5 stars, calling the plot "silly and far-fetched".
 Filmfare reviewer Rachit Gupta gave the film 3 out of 5 stars, criticising the film's "mish-mash of sentimentality, annoying characters and clichéd rom-com developments".
 Gupta also felt that the music was forgettable.
+Troy Ribeiro of NDTV gave the film 2 out of 5 stars, calling the plot "silly and far-fetched".
+Nishi Tiwari of Rediff.com wrote in a 1 out of 5 stars review that it was "criminally unremarkable", criticising the story.